Foundations in Rewilding

 General Program Description

 Foundations in Rewilding is an adult program that runs from September through June.
-Each month we meet three evenings at the Rewild Portland classroom in Northwest Portland and go on one weekend-long camping trip.
-The objective of this program is to create rewilding ambassadors: people with a deep understanding of the underpinnings of rewilding who can bring the concepts to a wider audience, who know how to communicate the principles well, and who can contribute to the rewilding movement on a grander level.
-The long-term goal is to help create and nurture naturalized, non-invasive cultures of inspiring individuals with a deep sense of place, practicing ancestral traditions and skills.
+Each month we meet three evenings at a classroom in Portland and go on one weekend-long camping trip.
+The objective of this program is to give students practical aspects of rewilding they can integrate into their own lives for personal resilience, health, connection, and inspiration to take rewilding further.
+Students will leave with a deep understanding of the underpinnings of rewilding who can bring the concepts to a wider audience, who know how to communicate the principles well, and who can contribute to the rewilding movement on a grander level.
+We believe that to truly understand ancestral technology, you have to be able to see things from the perspective of the people who relied on (and in some places still continue to rely on) this technology for subsistence.
+The tools people leave behind are mere shadows of the minds and communities and needs of those who made (and still make) them.
+We prioritize the rewilding of the mind and of world view, as a way of setting the stage for the creation of handmade, place-based technology.
+Our long-term goal is to help create and nurture naturalized, non-invasive cultures made up of inspiring individuals with a deep sense of place, practicing ancestral traditions and skills in a regenerative manner.
 People rooted into a place.

 Do you want to deepen your connection to nature?
 Do you want to learn skills that will connect you to your ancestral past and make you more resilient?
 Do you want to learn the human role in ecology and try your hand at it?
 Do you yearn to reclaim your humanity, and reclaim your ecological role, with a group of like-minded people?
+Are you willing to challenge and dismantle thoughts, beliefs, and even things you believe to be “common sense”?
 If you answered “Yes!” to all of these questions, this program is for you.

 Facing a litany of challenges, from declining physical and mental health to collapsing ecosystems, we are captives of a culture that no longer serves us as humans or as animals of a larger community of life.
 In order to break free, we must learn alternative stories and reclaim our humanity.
-Our Foundations in Rewilding program humbly attempts to take the next step in the rewilding renaissance: creating cultural ambassadors of rewilding.
+Our Foundations in Rewilding program humbly attempts to take the next step in the rewilding renaissance.

 Rewilding is a movement to return people, places, and our other-than-human neighbors to a more wild, or “self-willed,” existence.
 This means becoming place-based people once more, deeply embedded into the land and serving a purpose beyond ourselves.
-This generally translates to living a lifestyle similar in function to the way all human ancestors lived before the agricultural revolution (and more recently, industrialization and globalization).
+This generally translates to living a lifestyle similar in function to the way all human ancestors lived before the “agricultural revolution” (and more recently, industrialization and globalization) and what we now call “civilization.”
 However, the world is not the same place it was thousands of years ago when all humans lived as hunter-gatherers.
 A culture of occupation prevents us from abandoning civilization entirely.
 It would be a mistake to pretend as though industrial civilization doesn’t affect all of us.
 We live in both worlds.
 We are not pretending, not re-enacting the past.
 Where others see hypocrisy, we see a bridge to the future.
 This program offers a way of deepening your relationship as a bridge builder helping us live in the contradiction.

 You will come out of this program with…